AlexSopov/employee-time-control/README.md

 AND aas.AttemptionTime BETWEEN @from AND @to
 ```

-Generate list of employee, who work less than expected
+Generate list of employee, who work less than expected:
 ```sql
 SELECT empl.EmployeeId, empl.FirstName, empl.SecondName, empl.JobTitle, empl.VisitingRuleId
     FROM Employees AS empl